 - Digital agency 61%

-The good news, there will be so much more opportunity for your agency in 2017.
+The good news, there will be so much more opportunity for your agency.
 The bad news, more of your current clients, may be leaving.
 Are you prepared for both?

 What is driving this surge?
 According to the survey, marketers are seeking better results, greater knowledge and expertise, a new approach, and better analytics.
 In my experience and research, I’ve conducted, those are key drivers for marketers and the pressure on them is increasing to invest more wisely and more efficiently.
 Even though the average tenure of a CMO has increased to about four years, expectations have never been more intense resulting in greater demands on their agency’s performance.